sindresorhus/df/readme.md

 Type: `string`

+Path to a filesystem device file.
+Example: `'/dev/disk1'`.

 ### df.file(file)

 Returns a `Promise<Object>` with the space info for the filesystem the supplied file is part of.